tesseract-ocr/tessdoc/Compiling-–-GitInstallation.md

 # Installing With Autoconf Tools

 In order to do this, you must have aclocal, autoheader, autoconf, autoconf-archive, automake, libtool and leptonica installed.
+In addition, you need a C++ compiler.

-On Debian or Ubuntu, you can probably do that with:
+On Debian or Ubuntu, you can probably install all required packages like this:

 ```
-    apt-get install autoconf automake libtool libleptonica-dev
+    apt-get install autoconf-archive automake g++ libtool libleptonica-dev
 ```

 Afterwards, the steps for installing the git version of Tesseract, do this: